stranded-in-python/movix/README.md

 ## What is this?

-This is a project of 7th group of 24th stream of Yandex Practicum for Middle Python Developers.
+This is a project of 11th group of 25th stream (previously 7th of 24th) of Yandex Practicum for Middle Python Developers.
 The goal of the project is to build a online streaming platform.

 ## What is under the hood?